Vaginal bleeding between periods

 Vaginal bleeding that occurs between periods or after menopause can be caused by various problems.
-Most are benign and treatable.
-Sometimes vaginal bleeding may be due to cancer or pre-cancer.
-So any unusual bleeding should be evaluated promptly.
-The risk of cancer increases to about 10% in women with postmenopausal bleeding.
+Most are benign and can be easily treated.
+Sometimes, vaginal bleeding may be due to cancer or pre-cancer.
+Therefore, any unusual bleeding should be evaluated right away.
+The risk for cancer increases to about 10% in women with postmenopausal bleeding.

 Make sure that bleeding is coming from the vagina and is not from the rectum or the urine.
 Inserting a tampon into the vagina will confirm the vagina, cervix, or uterus as the source of bleeding.

 A careful exam by your health care provider is most often the best way to find the source of the bleeding.
 This exam can be done even while you are bleeding.

 - Uterine fibroids or cervical or uterine polyps